headerheader

 2) Escrow model

 In this solution, the providers involve a trustee between you and the bank, who opens a so-called escrow account for you and keeps it separate from his own assets.
-In the escrow account, you are NOT the owner of the account, but the trustee is.
-The relationship between the trustee and you (as owner and trustor) is regulated by an additional contract.
+In the escrow account, you are NOT the account owner, but the trustee is.
+The relationship between the trustee (as owner) and you (as trustor) is regulated by an additional contract.

 Used by the following service providers: